pultar/ase/doc/ase/calculators/harmonic.rst

 be obtained.

-The following :class:`Harmonic` calculator can be used to compute energy and forces with a Hessian-based harmonic force-field.
+The following :class:`Harmonic` calculator can be used to compute energy and forces with a Hessian-based harmonic force field.
 Moreover, it can be used to compute Anharmonic Corrections to the Harmonic Approximation.
 [1]_

 ..
 [1] Amsler, J. et al., Anharmonic Correction to Adsorption Free Energy